Ascend/pytorch/docs/en/installation_guide/installation_via_binary_package.md

 >
 > - For more PyTorch versions, see [Links for torch](https://download.pytorch.org/whl/torch/).
 > - For more torch_npu plugin versions, see [PyTorch Release](https://gitcode.com/Ascend/pytorch/releases).
-> - The Triton-Ascend plugin is used to support the graph-mode Inductor backend and only supports PyTorch versions 2.7.1 and 2.9.0.

 ## Post-Installation Verification